Finlay Currie: Career

 Currie was born in Edinburgh, Scotland.
 He attended George Watson's College and worked as organist and choir director.
 In 1898 he got his first job in Benjamin Fuller's theatre group, and appeared with them for almost 10 years.

 After emigrating to the United States in the late 1890s, Currie and his wife, Maude Courtney, did a song-and-dance act on the stage.
 He made his first film, The Old Man, in 1931.
 He appeared as a priest in the 1943 Ealing Second World War film Undercover (1943).
 His most famous film role was the convict, Abel Magwitch, in David Lean's Great Expectations (1946).
 He also earned praise for his portrayal of Queen Victoria's highland attendant John Brown in The Mudlark (1950).

 In the following years Currie appeared in Hollywood film epics, including such roles as Saint Peter in Quo Vadis (1951), as Balthazar, one of the Three Magi, in the multi-Oscar-winning Ben-Hur (1959); the Pope in Francis of Assisi (1961); and an aged, wise senator in The Fall of the Roman Empire (1964).
-He appeared in People Will Talk with Cary Grant; and portrayed Robert Taylor's embittered father, Sir Cedric, in MGM's Technicolor version of Ivanhoe (1952).
-Ivanhoe highlighted his comic capabilities, as well as a willingness to still do some action scenes in his 70s.
+He appeared in People Will Talk with Cary Grant and portrayed Robert Taylor's embittered father Sir Cedric in MGM's Technicolor version of Ivanhoe (1952).
+Ivanhoe highlighted his comic capabilities, as well as a willingness to continue to do action scenes in his 70s.

 Currie's television roles included Sir Gideon Murray in Alexander Reid's The Lass wi' the Muckle Mou, broadcast by the BBC on 6 October 1953.
 In 1962, he starred in an episode of NBC's The DuPont Show of the Week, The Ordeal of Dr. Shannon, an adaptation of A.J.
 Cronin's novel, Shannon's Way.

-Currie was the subject of This Is Your Life in February 1963, when he was surprised by Eamonn Andrews at the BBC Television Theatre in London.
+Currie was the subject of This Is Your Life in February 1963 when he was surprised by Eamonn Andrews at the BBC Television Theatre in London.

 In 1966, Currie played Mr. Lundie, the minister, in the television adaptation of the musical Brigadoon.
-His last performance was for the television series The Saint which starred Roger Moore.
+His last performance was for the television series The Saint, which starred Roger Moore.
 Currie played a dying mafioso boss in the two-part episode "Vendetta for the Saint", which was shown posthumously in 1969.

 Personal life and death

 Currie was married to American actress Maude Courtney.
 They had two children, George and Marion.

 Late in life, Currie became a much respected antiques dealer, specialising in coins and precious metals.
 He was also a longtime collector of the works of Robert Burns.

-Currie died on 9 May 1968 in Gerrards Cross, Buckinghamshire at age 90.
+Currie died on 9 May 1968 in Gerrards Cross, Buckinghamshire, at age 90.
 His ashes were scattered in Breakspear Crematorium, Ruislip, Middlesex.